 The surety bond must be in place from the time the license is issued, during all business operations and for the following two years after operations cease.
 The premium will renew on the bond on an annual basis.
 If the money transmission business changes ownership, a replacement bond is required to fulfill the security device conditions.
 Failure to maintain or replace the surety bond or security device will result in penalties by the Department.

 When a surety bond is chosen as the security device, the bond amount is based on the number of locations.
 A minimum $10,000 surety bond is required and will increase by $5,000 for each additional business location up to a maximum surety bond amount of $500,000.

 The original surety bond will need to be submitted to the Idaho Department of Finance directly when applying for a license or a rider to the bond if adding additional locations after the initial license is issued.
 The bond form should not be sent to the NMLS.

 The premium that you pay for an Idaho Money Transmitter Surety Bond is dependent on credit and the number of business locations.
+Our rates start at 1.5% of the bond amount with good credit.
 Bond amounts exceeding $50,000 will require business and personal financial statements.
+Contact our Surety Bond Specialists for a free quote that fits your specific situation.

 Money transmitters are defined as money and wire remitters, money order issuers and sellers, traveler check issuers and sellers, payment processors, virtual currency exchangers, delayed delivery of currency or stored value providers, open and semi-closed loop prepaid and stored value cards.